aarsan/docs/sql-mi-cmk-content.md

 This example architecture describes how customers can manage their own Transparent Data Encryption (TDE) keys for SQL Managed Instances in a cross-region, auto-failover group using using Azure Key Vault.
-When using customer-managed keys (CMK), also referred to as Bring Your Own Key (BYOK), the customer is responsible for the security, availability, and optional rotation of the keys.
+When using customer-managed keys (CMK), also referred to as Bring Your Own Key (BYOK), the customer is responsible for the security, availability, and optional rotation of the keys.This is a critical responsibility because if the key is lost, the [databases and backups are permanently lost](source) as well.
 This article will detail the process and provide options so that you have all the information you need to be able to make an informed decision about which method is optimal for your business.

->For added service continuity, both SQL Server Instances are configured to use the Key Vault in its region as primary, and the Key Vault in the remote region as secondary.

->The secondary Key Vault instance, while in another region, has a Private Endpoint in the same region as the SQL instance.
-So, as far as a SQL Instance is concerned, requests made to both primary and secondary Key Vaults are logically within the same region.

 ## Potential use cases

-This architecture can be used for just about any industry but is essential for achieving the highest level of security, resiliency, and service continuity.
-If you don't require managing the TDE keys for compliance reasons, service-managed keys is a much simpler and just as secure option.
+Because of the nature of [how TDE works](source), losing the key would be disastrous.
+Any database that is critical to your business would be a potential use case for securing your customer-managed TDE keys.

 ## Architecture

 ![](./media/mesh.png)

+>For greater redundancy of the TDE keys, SQL Managed Instance is configured to use the Key Vault in the same region as ir for primary, and the Key Vault in the remote region as secondary.

+>The secondary Key Vault instance, while in a remote region, has a [Private Endpoint](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) in the same region as the SQL instance.
+So, as far as a SQL Instance is concerned, requests made to both primary and secondary Key Vaults are logically within the same VNET and region.
+Many organizations choose to use Private Endpoint over accessing the public endpoint, therefore, this is the recommended method.

 Flow